s1d6point7bugcrowd/XSStrike-automation/README.md

 # XSStrike Automation Script

+# Legal Disclaimer:
+# This script is intended for educational purposes and ethical security testing only.
+# Use of this script for attacking targets without prior mutual consent is illegal.
+# The author or any associated entities will not be held responsible for any misuse or damage caused by this script.
+# By using this script, you agree that you have obtained explicit permission from the rightful owner(s) of the system(s) involved in your testing activities.

 ## Overview
 This script automates the process of testing for Cross-Site Scripting (XSS) vulnerabilities using XSStrike.
 It supports comprehensive scanning options for both single URLs and multiple endpoints extracted from a given domain.